The Devil Is a Sissy: Production

-The screen credits of the film contain a spelling error.
-The name of the film's cinematographer, George Schneiderman, is spelled with two ns in the credits.

-A 1936 review of the film by the magazine Variety contains an error in the description of the film's duration.
-The review claims that the film lasts for 131 minutes.
-Most other sources report that the film only lasts for 92 minutes.

 The film is apparently based on a screenplay called The Devil Is a Sissie, which screenwriters Rowland Brown and Frank Frenton were working on in 1935.
 Brown is the one credited as the main writer of the film, with the extent of Fenton's contribution unclear.
 Other screenwriters were responsible for the final form of the screenplay.

 Publicity for the film focused on the change in directors in mid-production.
 Initially Rowland Brown was announced as the sole director of the film.
 During filming, came news reports that director W. S. Van Dyke was hired to "assist" Brown.
 A few days later, it was announced that Van Dyke had replaced Brown as the sole director of the film.
 The reasons of the replacement were not explained.
+In Sixty Years of Hollywood, John Baxter Brown had punched the film's producer, Frank Davis, and that this resulted in Brown's being replaced as director of the film.
 According to the American Film Institute, this was the fourth time that Brown had started directing a film, only to be replaced by another director in mid-production.

 While Rowland Brown is still credited as co-director of the film in several sources, apparently only one or two scenes of the film were directed by him.
 According to 1936 news reports, most of the scenes that Brown had filmed were discarded and had to be reshot by W. S. Van Dyke.
 The official credits of the film name Van Dyke as sole director.